chinamike65/hugo-tuolesi/content/book5/book5en.md

 Now you can think of it, what kind of merit does Mahasattva Bodhisattva possess?
 In an instant, the Bodhisattva can see as many Buddhas as there are grains of sand in the universe; in an instant, he can enter the pure land of so many Buddhas; in an instant, he can preach so many dharmas.
 It is very important to understand these.

-Bodhisattvas from one place to ten places can originally live in the world for hundreds of thousands of kalpas, but some bodhisattvas sometimes want to be reincarnated in the three realms, for example, they want to be reincarnated to save sentient beings.
+Bodhisattvas from the first bhumi to the tenth bhumi can originally live in the world for hundreds of thousands of kalpas, but some bodhisattvas sometimes want to be reincarnated in the three realms, for example, they want to be reincarnated to save sentient beings.

 If he were to be reincarnated, he would be reincarnated as the king of heaven.

-A bodhisattva in one place can be reincarnated as King Iron Wheel, a bodhisattva in two places can be reincarnated as King of the Golden Wheel, a bodhisattva in three places can be reincarnated as Dishatian, a bodhisattva in four places can be reincarnated as King Yemo, and a bodhisattva in five places can be reincarnated as King Tusita.
-Bodhisattvas from the sixth ground can be reincarnated as Heavenly King Huale, Bodhisattvas from the Seventh Ground can be reincarnated as Heavenly Kings of Zizai, Bodhisattvas from the Eighth Grounds can be reincarnated as Heavenly Kings of Brahma, Bodhisattvas from the Nine Grounds can be reincarnated as Heavenly Kings of Brahma, and Bodhisattvas of the Tenth Grounds can be reincarnated as Heavenly Kings of Great Freedom.
+A bodhisattva of the first bhumi can be reincarnated as King Iron Wheel, a bodhisattva of the second bhumi can be reincarnated as King of the Golden Wheel, a bodhisattva in three bhumi can be reincarnated as Dishatian, a bodhisattva in four bhumi can be reincarnated as King Yemo, and a bodhisattva in five bhumi can be reincarnated as King Tusita.
+Bodhisattvas of the sixth bhumi can be reincarnated as Heavenly King Huale, Bodhisattvas of the Seventh bhumi can be reincarnated as Heavenly Kings of Zizai, Bodhisattvas from the Eighth bhumi can be reincarnated as Heavenly Kings of Brahma, Bodhisattvas from the Ninth bhumi can be reincarnated as Heavenly Kings of Brahma, and Bodhisattvas of the Tenth bhumi can be reincarnated as Heavenly Kings of Great Freedom.

-For example, according to the common saying in Tibet, Tibetan King Songtsen Gampo is the incarnation of Guanyin Bodhisattva, Chisong Dezan King is the incarnation of Manjushri Bodhisattva, and Chiran Tile Tip is the incarnation of Vajra Hand Bodhisattva.
+For example, according to the common saying in Tibet, Tibetan King Songtsen Gampo is the incarnation of Guanyin Bodhisattva, King Chisong Detsun  is the incarnation of Manjushri Bodhisattva, and Chiran Tile Tip is the incarnation of Vajrapani Bodhisattva.

 Only when these Bodhisattvas have become Tibetans can they save Tibetans, and this is also a way for Buddhas and Bodhisattvas to save sentient beings.